Ribosome: High-resolution structure

 The general molecular structure of the ribosome has been known since the early 1970s.
 In the early 2000s, the structure has been achieved at high resolutions, of the order of a few ångströms.

 The first papers giving the structure of the ribosome at atomic resolution were published almost simultaneously in late 2000.
-The 50S (large prokaryotic) subunit was determined from the archaeon Haloarcula marismortui and the bacterium Deinococcus radiodurans, and the structure of the 30S subunit was determined from Thermus thermophilus.
+The 50S (large prokaryotic) subunit was determined from the archaeon Haloarcula marismortui and the bacterium Deinococcus radiodurans, and the structure of the 30S subunit was determined from the bacterium Thermus thermophilus.
 These structural studies were awarded the Nobel Prize in Chemistry in 2009.
 In May 2001 these coordinates were used to reconstruct the entire T. thermophilus 70S particle at 5.5 Å resolution.

 Two papers were published in November 2005 with structures of the Escherichia coli 70S ribosome.
 The structures of a vacant ribosome were determined at 3.5 Å resolution using X-ray crystallography.
 Then, two weeks later, a structure based on cryo-electron microscopy was published, which depicts the ribosome at 11–15 Å resolution in the act of passing a newly synthesized protein strand into the protein-conducting channel.

 The first atomic structures of the ribosome complexed with tRNA and mRNA molecules were solved by using X-ray crystallography by two groups independently, at 2.8 Å and at 3.7 Å. These structures allow one to see the details of interactions of the Thermus thermophilus ribosome with mRNA and with tRNAs bound at classical ribosomal sites.
 Interactions of the ribosome with long mRNAs containing Shine-Dalgarno sequences were visualized soon after that at 4.5–5.5 Å resolution.
+In 2023, a cryo-electron microscopy study reported a 1.55 Å structure of the Escherichia coli 70S ribosome in the translating state, providing near-atomic detail of rRNA modifications, tRNA-mRNA interactions, and ion coordination.
+The high-resolution map enabled identification of ribosomal polymorphism sites and visualization of transient chimeric hybrid states associated with tRNA translocation at approximately 2 Å resolution.
+These findings improved structural understanding of the ribosome's functional regions and offered valuable insights for antibiotic design.